The Ultimate One-Week Switzerland Itinerary

 Not far from Lugano lies the idyllic Como region, the place where George Clooney and other celebrities got married.
 If you’re curious to find out what Mr. Nespresso saw in this part of the world, today’s your chance.

-The two main spots I recommend visiting in the area are the city of Como or the village of Menaggio.
+The two main spots I recommend visiting in the area are the city of Como and the village of Menaggio.
 Both are situated by the shores of Lake Como and will instantly enchant you with their laid-back atmospheres.
-For the most accurate information on how to get to Menaggio, I suggest you consult with the tourist information in Locarno, Lugano or Como.
+For the most accurate information on how to get to Menaggio, I suggest you consult the tourist information in Locarno, Lugano, or Como.

 Afternoon

 Toward the end of the day, make your way back to Locarno and onward to Zurich.
-Thanks to the 57 kilometres (35 miles) long Gotthard Basistunnel, which is currently the longest train tunnel in the world, you’ll be in Zurich within two and a half hours.
+Thanks to the 57-kilometer (35-mile) long Gotthard Basistunnel, which is currently the longest train tunnel in the world, you’ll be in Zurich within two and a half hours.
 Happy travels

-And this concludes our little one-week itinerary through Switzerland.
-I hope this has given you some inspiration and helped you answer a bunch of your initial questions.
+This concludes our little one-week itinerary through Switzerland.
+I hope it has inspired you and helped you answer some of your initial questions.

 Train Travel in Switzerland